GaneshSPatil/my-kubernetes-elastic-agents/install.md

 2. Click on **_Add_** to create new elastic agent profile
     1. Specify `id` for profile.
     2. Select `Kubernetes Elastic Agent Plugin` for **_Plugin id_**
+    3. Configure Kubernetes GoCD elastic agent Pod using:
+       - Config Properties
-    3. Specify GoCD elastic agent docker image name.
+            1. Specify GoCD elastic agent docker image name.
-    4. Specify Maximum Memory limit.
+            2. Specify Maximum Memory limit.
 Container memory will be limit to the value specified here.
-    5. Specify Maximum CPU limit.
+            3. Specify Maximum CPU limit.
 Container memory will be limit to the value specified here.
-    6. Optionally specify Environment Variables.
+            4. Optionally specify Environment Variables.
 These variables are passed to the container for use.

+            ![Create elastic profile using config properties][3]

+        - Pod Configuration
+            1. Specify GoCD elastic agent Pod Yaml configuration.

+            ![Create elastic profile using pod configuration][4]
-    7. Save your profile.
+    4. Save your profile.

-![Create elastic profile][3]

 ### Configure job to use an elastic agent profile

 1. Click the gear icon on **_Pipeline_**

-![Pipeline][4]
+![Pipeline][5]

 2. Click on **_Quick Edit_** button

-![Quick edit][5]
+![Quick edit][6]

 3. Click on **_Stages_**
 4. Create/Edit a job
 5. Enter the `unique id` of an elastic profile in Job Settings

-![Configure a job][6]
+![Configure a job][7]

 6. Save your changes